What is acne?

 and tazarotene (Tazorac), which tend to prevent follicle blockages when applied to the skin.
 However, they often tend to cause an

-and with excessive or longer use have severe side-effects.
+and with excessive or longer use have horrible and severe side-effects.

 Oral retinoids include Roaccutane, Accutane, Amnesteem, Sotret, Claravis and Clarus.
 They tend to reduce sebaceous secretion.
-However, they have severe side-effects, and must only be used for a limited time.
-Side-effects include liver damage, birth defects, nose bleeds, dry skin, hormonal disruption, chronic fatigue and mental disorders including depression.
+However, they have severe and horrible side-effects, and must only be used for a strictly limited time.
+Side-effects include liver damage, birth defects, nose bleeds, dry skin, hormonal disruption, chronic fatigue and several mental disorders including depression.

 - Anti-inflammatory.
-If the acne has an inflammatory component, then the anti-inflammatory diet and lifestyle described in my book will help.
+If the acne has an inflammatory component, then the anti-inflammatory diet and lifestyle described in my ebook will help.

 - Herbs / plants.
 In addition to tea tree oil (above), some people have had success with aloe vera, neem, turmeric and papaya.
 (6)